alexandre-darmon/alexandre-darmon/README.md

 **AI Product Manager.
 I build and ship products — not decks.**

-10 years ago, I started building data products.
-Nobody called them AI products then.
+I have been building Data & AI products for 10 years.

 Since then, I've shipped pricing algorithms that moved **€8M in revenue** at Decathlon.
 Built observability platforms tracking AI adoption across the BNP Paribas Group.
 Run data teams, roadmaps, and stakeholders in regulated industries where failure costs millions.